 Newcomers to Atlanta, as well as those who work in or travel to the city, may have heard of the towns of East Point, College Park, and Hapeville referred to as the “ATL Airport District.”
 But residents of the area (and old-school Atlanta natives) still call it the Tri-Cities.
 Its namesake high school and assortment of landmarks were made famous on albums by former East Point residents André 3000 and Big Boi, the duo behind Outkast.
 The Tri-Cities are filled with some of metro Atlanta’s best kept secrets, including Taco Pete, a West Coast-style taco stand in East Point serving everything from tacos to hot dogs to great wings.
 There’s Hattie Marie’s Texas-style barbecue, Bole Ethiopian, and Virgil’s Gullah Kitchen and Bar in College Park.
 Volare brings Southern-French fancy to Hapeville.
 Check out this neighborhood guide for more great restaurant options written by longtime East Point resident and Atlanta journalist Mike Jordan.

 Atlanta’s first streetcar suburb has been home to some quality dining options for quite some time, but the neighborhood has exploded with development in recent years.
 Krog Street Market, with its food stalls and craft beer bar, is almost always packed at peak hours.
-Krog Street Market features a few Atlanta dining scene veterans, including chef Todd Richards and his soul food stall Soul: Food and Culture, the team behind Ticonderoga Club, serving a mix of Asian, Southern, and New England fare paired with creative cocktails, and Watchman’s Seafood and Spirits from the partners of Kimball House.
+Krog Street Market features a few Atlanta dining scene veterans, including chef Todd Richards and his soul food stall Soul: Food and Culture and the team behind Ticonderoga Club, serving a mix of Asian, Southern, and New England fare paired with creative cocktails.
 Elsewhere, BoccaLupo turns out Atlanta’s best pasta, and Sotto Sotto is a go-to for multi-course Italian feasts.
 Bread & Butterfly has become a destination for French bistro fare and great wines by the glass.
 Diners will forget about Chipotle forever after one bite at Bell Street Burritos, which also has locations in Buckhead and Tucker.
 And, tucked away on Lake Avenue is a quaint breakfast and lunch spot named Julianna’s serving Hungarian-style crepes made from an old family recipe.

 Old Fourth Ward

 No Atlanta neighborhood has seen more change due to BeltLine-related growth than the Old Fourth Ward.
 O4W is home to Ponce City Market, which features restaurants and food stalls from Atlanta chefs such as Anne Quatrano, Linton Hopkins, and Hector Santiago in the market’s Central Food Hall.
-In the shadow of Ponce City Market is 8Arm, serving some of the best cocktails and fresh takes on contemporary cuisine in the city.
+In the shadow of Ponce City Market is 8Arm, serving some of the best cocktails and its ever-evolving food menu.
 Further up the road on Ponce, the Hotel Clermont includes fine dining at Tiny Lou’s above where the ladies dance at the Clermont Lounge.
 Further east, check out the restaurants and bars within the Edgewood Avenue dining district, including a location of Slutty Vegan, Edgewood Pizza, Our Bar ATL, Georgia Beer Garden, Noni’s, and Sister Louisa’s Church of the Living Room & Ping Pong Emporium.
-Pop by Staplehouse market for a bottle of wine and snacks from chef Ryan Smith and his team, and take a seat in the garden patio.
-There are also a slew of dining options all along the Eastside Beltline trail from Ponce City Market to Krog Street Market.
-But, be sure to seek out other spots around the area, including My Abuelas Food for takes on Puerto Rican dishes inspired by the owners’ grandmothers, sandwich shop and market LottaFrutta, and restaurants in neighboring Poncey-Highland like Southern Belle and El Ponce.
+Pop by Staplehouse market for a bottle of wine and snacks from chef Ryan Smith and his team, and take a seat in the garden patio or head next door for beer, coffee, and a meal at Biggerstaff Brewing with its sunny front patio.
+There are also a slew of dining options all along the Eastside Beltline trail from Ponce City Market to Krog Street Market, and beyond.
+But, be sure to seek out other spots around the area, including pizzeria Glide Pizza and its walk-up window at Studioplex, sandwich shop and market LottaFrutta, and restaurants in neighboring Poncey-Highland like Southern Belle and El Ponce.

 Surrounding I-20 on Atlanta’s southwest side lie the neighborhoods of West End and Westview, home to Atlanta’s historic Black colleges Clark Atlanta University, Spelman, and Morehouse.
 The neighborhoods are filled with plenty of great dining options, including many of the city’s best vegan and vegetarian restaurants like Soul Vegetarian as well as casual spots like D Cafe serving breakfast and lunch staples and Slutty Vegan for its line-inducing meatless burgers.
 Check out brewpub Lean Draft House or bar and restaurant Bogg’s Social and Supply, too.
 The Lee + White complex in West End is anchored by several local food and beverage purveyors such Best End Brewing, Hop City Craft Beer & Wine’s Boxcar gastropub, and second locations of ASW Distillery and Monday Night Brewing’s Garage brewing facility.